OK

 I can't remember my password.
 What do I do to get a new one?

 To reset your password, select "Sign In" from the menu.
-You can then click the "Reset your password" link on bottom the right.
+You can then click the "Recover Account Info" link on bottom the right.

 Next, you will need to enter your email address and click 'Send reset email'.
+The Username is optional.
 A reset key will be sent to your email.

-Once you receive your reset key, Click 'Enter it here!' to enter your reset key and click 'Next step'.
+Once you receive your reset key, Click 'Enter it here!' to enter your reset key.

 Is my email address my username?